 From here you can follow the street along the coast for a while past beautiful and expensive houses, until you arrive again at the coastal plateau and Mirador En Caubó.
 From here you follow a coastal path to S’Algar, a beautiful and quiet beach with lots of diving.
 From here you walk back to the parking lot via an unpaved road.
 This walk took me about an hour and a half.

 Rental car in Mallorca

-These hikes can only be reached by car so I suggest you rent a car when in Mallorca.
+These easy walks in Mallorca can only be reached by car so I suggest you rent a car when in Mallorca.
 I booked my car with Hertz but there are plenty of other rental companies, too.
 Always make sure to check the amount of your deductible, if you have unlimited mileage included and if it’s all risk insured.
 You can compare rates here.

 And finally: some useful tips for walking in Mallorca